 - Every $10 million in operating investment yields $32 million in increased business sales.

-- Hotels in cities with direct rail access to airports raise 11% more revenue per room than hotels in those cities without.
+- Home values were up to 24% higher near public transportation than in other areas.
+Hotels in cities with direct rail access to airports raise 11% more revenue per room than hotels in those cities without.

 Public Transportation Is a Safer Way to Travel Than by Automobile